jingsting/impac/CONTRIBUTING.md

 ## Coding conventions

-impac is currently using the [c++ core](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) set of coding guidelines:
+impac is currently using the [C++ core](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) set of coding guidelines:
 Some of the basics include:
   *
   *